2020 Hungarian Grand Prix: Post-race

-Kevin Magnussen and Romain Grosjean each received a ten-second penalty for a breach of rules regarding formation lap radio messages instructing the drivers to pit and change tyres, which, in turn, contravened the rule that the driver "must drive the car alone and unaided".
+Kevin Magnussen and Romain Grosjean each received a ten-second penalty for a breach of rules regarding formation lap radio messages instructing the drivers to pit and change tyres, which in turn contravened the rule that the driver "must drive the car alone and unaided".
 The penalty dropped Magnussen from ninth to tenth, and Grosjean from fifteenth to sixteenth.
-Alexander Albon was also investigated by the stewards as it was believed that his team was illegally drying the track around his grid spot prior to the race, but was not punished as no evidence for the claims was found.
-Renault protested the results of the Racing Point team over the legality of their car for the second successive race.
+Alexander Albon was also investigated by the stewards as it was believed that his team was illegally drying the track around his grid spot prior to the race but was not punished as no evidence for the claims was found.
+Renault protested the results of the Racing Point team over the legality of their car (Racing Point RP20) for the second successive race.
 The FIA investigation into the matter continued.